VerSkyLicense inquiry

 The cost of a US non-provisional patent application drafted by a top-tier firm is ~$15,000–$30,000 per application.
 For two protocol patents that would be roughly $50,000 before the first Office Action.

-Filing Pro Se — using AI tooling for drafting and adversarial review — cost $800 in USPTO fees for two applications under Micro Entity status.
+Filing Pro Se cost $800 in USPTO fees for two applications under Micro Entity status.

 The point isn't the cost saving.
-The point is proof of method: if a single careful human and modern tooling can author a 100+ page patent specification with 40+ claims, then the protocol can be authored — and adopted — by anyone.
+The point is proof of method: if a single careful inventor can author a 100+ page patent specification with 40+ claims, then the protocol can be authored — and adopted — by anyone.

 The standards-body engagement plan in Phase 4 is built on the same assumption.